Other names: cougar, panther, puma, catamount

 - This can include birdseed, pet food, trash or compost, water features, fallen fruit, excess shrubs, woodpiles, decks or other structures that can provide cover or a place to den.

-- Make efforts to discourage deer from being present in your yard – deer are one of the top food sources for mountain lions, so if they are in your yard, a lion could be too.
+- Please do not feed deer!
+Make efforts to discourage deer from being present in your yard – deer are one of the top food sources for mountain lions, so if they are in your yard, a lion could be too.

 - Install devices to scare away the lions – motion-activated lights and/or sprinklers are a great place to start!